paweljw/paweljw.github.io/hugo/content/post/rails-api-vue-frontend-setting-up-app.md

 draft: false
 ---

 It's time to continue with our foray into Rails API app with Vue.js frontend!
-In [Part 0](/2017/07/rails-5.1-api-with-vue.js-frontend-part-0-stack-choices/) we discussed what technology we'll be using and why.
-It's time to get our Rails on.
+In [Part 0](/2017/07/rails-5.1-api-with-vue.js-frontend-part-0-stack-choices/) we discussed what technology we'll be using and why - I highly recommend you read through it if you haven't already.
+Now it's time to get our Rails on.

 <!--more-->